rackerlabs/docs-developer-blog/_posts/2018-11-08-hyperion-smart-view-connections.md

 Originally published by TriCore: Sept 12, 2017

-Oracle&reg; Smart View provides a common Microsoft&reg; Office&reg; interface
-designed specifically for Oracle's Enterprise Performance Management (EPM) and Business Intelligence (BI).
-Using Smart View, you can view, import, and create reports.
+Oracle&reg; Smart View provides a common Microsoft&reg; Office interface designed specifically for Oracle's Enterprise Performance Management (EPM) and Business Intelligence (BI).
+By using Smart View, you can view, import, and create reports.

 <!-- more -->

 ### Introduction

-The Hyperion Smart View excel add-on tool is a basic and important tool for all users of Hyperion.
+The Hyperion Smart View Microsoft Excel add-on tool is a basic and important tool for all users of Hyperion.
 This tool is used to load data into Hyperion, to view data, and to access reports and webforms that have already been loaded into or created in Hyperion.

-One of the most common issues that is faced by end users is that they are not able to connect to Hyperion essbase or Hyperion Planning by using Smart View after they have migrated or upgraded their current servers.
+One of the most common issues that is faced by end users is that they are not able to connect to Hyperion Essbase or Hyperion Planning by using Smart View after they have migrated or upgraded their current servers.
 This issue is caused by the change to the server name after migration or an upgrade.